dstndstn/astrometry.net/doc/build.rst

                            libpng-dev libjpeg-dev python-numpy \
                            python-pyfits python-dev zlib1g-dev \
                            libbz2-dev swig libcfitsio-dev

+As of April 2019, the script doc/install_astrometry_on_linux.sh will install all dependencies along with astrometry.net on Linux

 CentOS 6.5 / Fedora / RedHat / RHEL -- Detailed Instructions: